odespesse/designPatterns/src/mediator/README.md

 # Mediator pattern #
-The mediator pattern encapsulate communications between a set of objects reducing dependencies between each others
+The mediator pattern encapsulates communications between a set of objects reducing dependencies between each other

 ## UML ##
         +--------------"I"--------------+                                          +-----------"A"-----------+